markwilkening21/markwilkening21.github.io/index.md

 I read Chapter 3, Access Control and Rootly Powers, in the UNIX/Linux book I mentioned last week.

+Next I will be working on Modules about Package Management Systems, DPKG, and APT.

+I'm moving at a good pace, I really enjoy the format of the modules and I love messing around in Ubuntu using a VM.

 ## Week 4 Update - February 3 - February 9, 2025